 Looking Ahead: When Will South Dakota Legalize Online Gambling?

-- No active legislation: No active legislation.
-South Dakota law currently bans online casino gambling, and there aren’t any bills in motion to change that.
-Even recent pushes to expand online sports betting (which you’d think would be an easier sell) have gone nowhere.
+- No active legislation: South Dakota law currently prohibits online casino gambling, and there are no active bills proposing legalization.
+Recent efforts to expand online sports betting have also stalled.

-- Concerns from state agencies: Groups like the South Dakota Commission on Gaming and the Department of Revenue are worried about the social risks that come with expanding gambling.
+- Regulatory concerns: State agencies, including the South Dakota Commission on Gaming and the Department of Revenue, have expressed caution about the potential social and regulatory impacts of expanded online gambling.

 South Dakota Online Casino FAQs